Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 $481,297.00

-Université du Québec à Rimouski (UQAR) High Arctic (Aujuittuq), Ellesmere Island
+Université du Québec à Rimouski (UQAR) High Arctic (Ausuittuq), Ellesmere Island

 Coastal risk mapping in the High Arctic (Aujuittuq), Ellesmere Island

-This second phase is focused on integrating both the hazard and vulnerability components of the risk assessment in Grise Fiord as the community is coping with increasing erosion events and needs to prevent further damage to coastal infrastructure.
+Funding to support the second phase of the project, which is focused on integrating both the hazard and vulnerability components of the risk assessment in Grise Fiord as the community is coping with increasing erosion events and needs to prevent further damage to coastal infrastructure.

 Université du Québec à Rimouski (UQAR) Kugluktuk and Cambridge Bay